Fixed Star (Mami Kawada song)

 "Fixed Star" is the 13th single released by the J-pop singer Mami Kawada.
 It was scheduled to be released on February 20, 2013, one week after the release of her compilation album Mami Kawada BEST ~BIRTH~.
-The track is used as is the ending theme song of the movie Toaru Majutsu no Index: Endyumion no Kiseki.
+The track is used as the ending theme song for the movie Toaru Majutsu no Index: Endyumion no Kiseki.

 The song was also critically acclaimed by many in the entertainment industry.
+It peaked at number 26 on Oricon Singles Chart.